Israel, Bahrain And UAE Sign Deals Formalizing Ties At White House

 "I stand here today to extend a hand of peace and receive a hand of peace," said Abdullah bin Zayed Al Nahyan, the United Arab Emirates' minister of foreign affairs and international cooperation.

-With the new agreement, Al Nahyan said, "We are already witnessing a change in the heart of the Middle East — a change that will send hope around the world."
+With the new agreement, he said, "we are already witnessing a change in the heart of the Middle East — a change that will send hope around the world."

-Also speaking was Bahrain's Foreign Minister Abdullatif bin Rashid Al Zayani, who called it a historic step toward a lasting peace.
+Also speaking was Bahraini Foreign Minister Abdullatif bin Rashid Al Zayani, who called it a historic step toward a lasting peace.

-"For too long, the Middle East has been set back by conflict and mistrust, causing untold destruction and thwarting the potential of generations of our best and brightest young people," Al Zayani said.
+"For too long, the Middle East has been set back by conflict and mistrust, causing untold destruction and thwarting the potential of generations of our best and brightest young people," he said.
 "Now I'm convinced we have the opportunity to change that."

-After a round of speeches, the officials and Trump sat down at a long table to sign three copies of each agreement — including versions in Arabic and Hebrew.
+After a round of speeches, the officials and Trump sat down at a long table to sign three copies of each agreement, including versions in Arabic and Hebrew.
 That prompted a moment of levity, as Netanyahu and the Arab officials asked one another to point out where they should sign their names.

 "I said clearly that the nations of the regions had to decide what kind of a future they wanted for their children and for their families and for their nation itself," Trump said just before the signing ceremony.

-"They are choosing a future in which Arabs and Israelis, Muslims, Jews and Christians can live together, pray together and dream together side by side in harmony, community and peace," the president said.
+"They are choosing a future in which Arabs and Israelis, Muslims, Jews and Christians, can live together, pray together and dream together side by side in harmony, community and peace," the president said.

 During the White House event, a rocket attack was unleashed on Israel.
 NPR's Daniel Estrin says, "Gaza militants fired rockets toward the southern Israeli city of Ashdod, according to the Israeli army.
 Israeli emergency services say at least two Israelis were lightly wounded from shattered glass."